Egypt to back genocide case against Israel at world court

 Cairo is also concerned that a major Israeli incursion in Rafah, crowded by refugees fleeing the fighting in Gaza, would trigger a mass exodus into Egypt's Sinai Peninsula.

-Israel deems Rafah the last stronghold of the Palestinian Islamist group Hamas, which killed hundreds of civilians in Israel in October last year.
+Israel deems Rafah the last stronghold of the Palestinian Islamist group Hamas.

 Egypt's state-affiliated TV station al-Qahera News, citing a high-level source, reported that Cairo has refused to coordinate with Israel on aid entry into Gaza through the Rafah crossing because of the "unacceptable Israeli escalation."